Frederick Shaw (British Army officer): First World War

 On 19 September 1919, during the Irish War of Independence, he suggested that the police force in Ireland be expanded via the recruitment of a special force of volunteer British ex-servicemen.
 Following direct intervention from London, the "Black and Tans" and Auxiliary Division of the Constabulary were introduced in order to achieve a decisive result.
 This intervention preceded a purge of the Irish administration at Dublin Castle during which Shaw himself was replaced.

-Shaw, who in June 1919 was promoted to substantive lieutenant general, retired in 1920 and died on 6 January 1942, during the Second World War, at the age of 80.
+Shaw, who in June 1919 was promoted to substantive lieutenant general, retired in 1920.
+He was appointed Honorary Colonel of the 3rd (Reserve) Battalion, Sherwood Foresters, on 11 January 1921.

+He died on 6 January 1942, during the Second World War, at the age of 80.